poojapasupu/NextJS-React-Anime-App/README.md

 ## Post-script:
-•	Thanks for this assignment, I got to learn about Next.js.
-•	It took a little more than 4 hours to reach to this point of the application because of my unfamiliarity with Next.js
-•	I was able make myself familiarize with File-base-routing, API Routes and different rendering techniques offered by Next.js for Search Engine Optimization (SEO)- SSR & SSG.
-•	If time permitted, I would have learnt about testing the application in Next.js, different caching techniques like react-component-caching.
+o	Thanks for this assignment, I got to learn about Next.js. o	It took a little more than 4 hours to reach to this point of the application because of my unfamiliarity with Next.js o	I was able make myself familiarize with File-base-routing, API Routes and different rendering techniques offered by Next.js for Search Engine Optimization (SEO)- SSR & SSG. o	If time permitted, I would have learnt about testing the application in Next.js, different caching techniques like react-component-caching.
 I would have provided better API Documentation and better user-experience with the application.